arpitttiwari/AIDS-315-MLOps/README.md

 # MLOps
 This course is being offered as a part of the curriculum at Jio Institute.
-Date: 08th Feb 2023 - 15th Feb 2023
+Starting from 8th Feb 3hrs per day (Theory plus Lab) for 10 working days.
+Its 1.5 credit course.